Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-In the above example, a TypeError is raised because we can not add number and string.
-First, we should convert the string to int or float.
-Let's fix this error.
+In the example above, a TypeError is raised because we cannot add a number to a string.
+First solution would be to convert the string to int or float.
+Another solution would be converting the number to a string (the result then would be '43').
+Let us follow the first fix.

 ```py
 Last login: Tue Dec  3 15:20:41 on ttys002